 Our cooperation with European partners spans a number of spheres including political and security issues, climate change and the evironment, and development in the Pacific.
 European countries are our most significant science and innovation partners.
 More than half of New Zealand’s researchers have an active collaboration with a European partner.

 New Zealand has been exploring options for further liberalising our trade and economic relations with the EU.
-In a joint statement on the bilateral relationship issued on 29 October 2015, New Zealand and the European Union announced their agreement to start the process for free trade agreement negotiations.
+In 2018 New Zealand and the EU launched free trade agreement negotiations.

 Embassy or High Commission